Signs You Are Emotionally Detached From Your Relationship And How You Can Fix It

 Treatment Options For Emotional Detachment

 Since emotional detachment is not a mental health diagnosis but a symptom of various other physical health and mental conditions, successful treatment depends on the underlying cause.
 If you or someone you love appears to psychologically detach from emotions, the first step is to see a healthcare professional and discuss the problem openly with them.
-Board certified physicians and similar wellness professionals are a good place to start the process.
+Licensed physicians and similar wellness professionals are a good place to start the process.
 When you understand the underlying problem causing emotional detachment, you can then move forward with an appropriate treatment option.

 If you are an individual who has emotional distance in relationships or you experience emotional blunting, there may be a chance you have some issues from your past or your personal life that you may need to work through.
 You can try doing so yourself by going over the events of your life and analyzing everything that’s happened to you, or you can find a therapist for talk therapy.
 Cognitive behavioral therapy (CBT) is often used to help people who have a hard time feeling or processing emotions due to traumatic life events.
 If the underlying cause of the detaching is due to a medication, your doctor might be able to make changes in your prescription to help with the problem.